wirenboard/homeui/conventions.md

 A read-only control for a arbitrary value.

-* Meta type value: "value"
+* Meta type value: value
 * Possible values: float

 Units should be specified in "meta/units" topic.